richyjackson/richyjackson.github.io/exam/warehouses.md

 > Warehouses with a policy assigned have no affect if they are on maximised mode
 ## Auto-suspend
 Warehouses charge while active and not in use with a minimum billing policy of 60 seconds
 - Initially set auto-suspend after inactivity to a minimum of 5–10 minutes.
-Setting it lower risks the warehouse repeatedly suspending and resuming, whic.​​​
+Setting it lower risks the warehouse repeatedly suspending and resuming, which can be more expensive given the minimum billing period
 - Queries are cached all the time a warehouse is available.
 This is cleared when the warehouse suspends